phylum-dev/rust-style-guidelines/comments.md

      try including headers for important sections like Examples/Panics/etc.
  - Unsafe blocks should always be documented, explaining why they are safe and under which circumstances they might no longer be
- - TODO comments should be temporary for development branches, bugs/features in master should be documented in the issue tracker
+ - `TODO` comments should be temporary for development branches, bugs/features in master should be documented in the issue tracker
- - XXX comments can be used to draw special attention to critical information
+ - `XXX` comments can be used to draw special attention to critical information
- - NOTE comments should be used sparingly, but can be useful to document loosely related information

 ## Example